-Kesko operates in eight countries, and engages in both retail and wholesale operations.
+Kesko operates and has personnel in eight countries, and engages in both retail and wholesale operations.
 Our principle is that taxes on operating income and assets are always paid to the respective operating country in compliance with local laws and regulations.

 In addition to paying income and real estate taxes, Kesko collects, reports and remits indirect taxes, such as value added taxes and excise duties.

 The K Code of Conduct is published in the languages of all our operating countries.
 The entire personnel is obligated to annually commit to compliance with the K Code of Conduct.
 In 2019, 82% of personnel signed the annual confirmation.

 The foundation of our operations is our professional and committed personnel.
 We provide them with diverse career and development opportunities in various positions.

 Our special focus is on developing our corporate culture, leadership, and employee wellbeing.

 Our aim is that the social responsibility of the production of own direct imports from high-risk countries has been assured.
 At the beginning of 2020, Kesko’s suppliers in high-risk countries had a total of 733 valid social responsibility audits.
 Direct purchases from suppliers in high-risk countries account for some 1.1% of Kesko’s total purchases.

 The product safety of the K Group’s selections has been verified.
 In 2019, we analysed a total of 7,405 product samples.
 More than 4,000 of the samples were related to the product development of our own brands.
 A total of 2,478 own control samples were analysed.

 • 309 Hyvää Suomesta - Produce of Finland products